MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ## Configure an identity to access secrets

 To access and synchronize a given Azure Key Vault secret, the Secret Store requires access to an Azure managed identity with appropriate Azure permissions to access that secret.
 The managed identity must be linked to a Kubernetes service account through [federation](/graph/api/resources/federatedidentitycredentials-overview).
 The Kubernetes service account is what you use in a Kubernetes pod or other workload to access secrets from the Kubernetes secret store.
 The Secret Store extension uses the associated federated Azure managed identity to pull secrets from Azure Key Vault to your Kubernetes secret store.
-The following sections will set walk through how to set this up.
+The following sections describe how to set this up.

 ### Host OIDC public information about your cluster's Service Account issuer